-Year 12: Principles and Applications of Science (examined unit) - A re-cap of the science most relevant to use in industry Practical Scientific Procedures and Techniques (internal coursework) Some key technical skills focussed on equipment and measurement technique Year 13:
+Year 12: Principles and Applications of Science (examined unit) - A re-cap of the science most relevant to use in industry

-Science Investigation Skills (examined unit) - A series of investigations spanning all three sciences Disease and Infections (internal coursework) - one option is a module which will look at gaining understanding of five types of diseases, their causes and how humans try to prevent and treat them.
+Practical Scientific Procedures and Techniques (internal coursework) - Some key technical skills focussed on equipment and measurement technique Year 13: Science Investigation Skills (externally assessed coursework) - A series of investigations spanning all three sciences Disease and Infections (internally assessed coursework) -This is an option module which will look at gaining understanding of five types of diseases, their causes and how humans try to prevent and treat them.
 Study Methods Year 12 will be spent developing useful practical skills, using a wide range of technical laboratory equipment.
 This will be assessed on a coursework basis.
 There will also be lesson content on all three Sciences assessed by an examination.
 In Year 13, students carry out a number of interesting practical investigations.
-These investigations are then assessed with a practical and written exam.
-There is also coursework for the second module studied.
+Two investigations at the end of the year will be assessed externally.
 Method of Assessment The qualification is based on a mixture of coursework and an examination.
 Overall the externally marked components make up 58% and the other 42% is internally assessed coursework.
 Students will be awarded a Distinction, Merit or Pass (these carry equivalent UCAS points to an A, C and E grade at A-level respectively).

 A Level Biology

 About the Course

 How could the environment of primitive Earth have given rise to the precursors of living cells?
 What distinguishes life from non-living matter?
 How can maggots provide evidence in a homicide case?
 These are just a few examples of the kind of questions that as biologists we attempt to answer.
 As an A Level biologist you will experience these and other issues (many ethical in nature) as the course develops.
 Biology is a stimulating course.
 You will develop a sound working knowledge of all the major themes in Biology; cell biology and biochemistry, genetics, animal and plant physiology, ecology and the impact of humans on the environment.
 Furthermore, you will develop important skills such as problem solving, research and independent learning.

 Progression Opportunities

 Why study Biology?
 If you are studying for a Post 16 qualification in Biology, then a variety of subjects are open to you for study at university.
 These include biochemistry, biological sciences, biomedical sciences, biotechnology, ecology, genetics, medicine, nutrition, pharmacology, sports science and veterinary science.
 Life after university offers a diverse range of rewarding careers, applying the variety of transferable skills that, as a science graduate, you will be able to offer.

 Entry Requirements

 Students will need to achieve a minimum of a grade 6 in GCSE Biology, a grade 6 in either GCSE Chemistry or Physics (7 7 in GCSE Combined Science), a grade 6 in GCSE Mathematics and a grade 5 in GCSE English Language.

 Other Entry Advice

 This course will suit you if you are willing to put a lot of effort into independent study and reading round the subject; you are happy to immerse yourself fully in the subject material; you enjoyed both GCSE Biology and Chemistry and enjoy a challenge.

 Awarding Body

-Edexcel Biology A (Salters Nuffield) Qualification code 9BNO
+Edexcel Biology A (Salters Nuffield)

+Qualification code 9BNO